 - 1. Please do not ask us to call your child out of the room for a phone call. - 2.
 Messages will be given to your child as soon as possible in an emergency.
 Otherwise, all messages are given to students over the intercom at 3:20 p.m. - 3.
-Please ask your child each day if anything was sent home for you to look at.
-You should always ask for newsletters the last day of each month. - 4.
+Please ask your child each day if anything was sent home for you to look at. - 4.
 Set up a special time to visit with your child about the things that went on at school.
 Please look over their assignments they bring home. - 5.
-Parents and teachers of students in grades 3 6 are encouraged to use the planner for a variety of communication that could occur between each other.
-When looking over daily assignments, look for other communication.
-This planner should be brought to school daily.
-Teachers will discuss various uses for the planners and how they will be used in grades 3-6.
-Preschool, kindergarten, first grade and second grade are not using planners.
+Parents and teachers of students in grades 3rd 6th are encouraged to use the planner for a variety of communication that could occur between each other.
+The planner should be brought to school daily.
+Teachers will discuss various uses for the planners and how they will be used.
+Kdg 6th grade has homework folders.
+Please check homework folders for notes from teachers and office staff. - 6.
+Please communicate with teachers through school email or call 738-3581 during their planning time.
+Teachers are encouraged to not use their personal cell phones to communicate with parents.